AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

 // @internal (undocumented)
 export class PopTokenGenerator {
     constructor(cryptoUtils: ICrypto, performanceClient?: IPerformanceClient);
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
     // Warning: (ae-forgotten-export) The symbol "ReqCnfData" needs to be exported by the entry point index.d.ts generateCnf(request: SignedHttpRequestParameters, logger: Logger): Promise<ReqCnfData>;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
     // Warning: (ae-forgotten-export) The symbol "ReqCnf" needs to be exported by the entry point index.d.ts generateKid(request: SignedHttpRequestParameters): Promise<ReqCnf>;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    signPayload(payload: string, keyId: string, request: SignedHttpRequestParameters, claims?: object): Promise<string>;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen signPayload(payload: string, keyId: string, request: SignedHttpRequestParameters, claims?: object): Promise<string>;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    signPopToken(accessToken: string, keyId: string, request: SignedHttpRequestParameters): Promise<string>;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen signPopToken(accessToken: string, keyId: string, request: SignedHttpRequestParameters): Promise<string>;
 }

+// Warning: (ae-missing-release-tag) "POST_LOGOUT_URI" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const POST_LOGOUT_URI = "post_logout_redirect_uri";

+// Warning: (ae-missing-release-tag) "postRequestFailed" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const postRequestFailed = "post_request_failed";

+// Warning: (ae-missing-release-tag) "PreQueueEvent" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export interface PreQueueEvent {
     // (undocumented)